chris-backes/potential-enigma/README.md

 ## Contributing

-Currently, this applicaiton has no forseeable need to develop further, so we are not allowing people to contrubute to the applciation.
+Currently, this application has no forseeable need to develop further, so we are not allowing people to contrubute to the application.
 You may still clone it and develop further on your own.

 ## Tests